mybonk/mybonk-wiki/workshop-8/README.md

 1. **Interface naming (`eth0` vs `host0`):**
    - Our `configuration.nix` matches `eth0` because we create imperative containers
    - If you were using declarative containers, you'd need to match `host0` instead
-   - This is hardcoded in NixOS container infrastructure - not configurable
+   - This is hardcoded in NixOS container infrastructure

 2. **Bridge connection requirement:**
    - **Imperative**: MUST use `--bridge br-containers` when creating